 Wooden stairways provide access to the upper parts of some of the temples, which are excellent viewpoints to see canopy birds such as Keel-billed Toucan, parrots (Mealy, Red-lored, White-fronted, White-crowned, and Brown-hooded), and Neotropical raptors.
 Tikal is one of the best sites to see the rare Orange-breasted Falcon.

 Ocellated Turkeys – endemic to the Yucatán peninsula – are quite tame at Tikal and easy to see.
 Army ant swarms are often accompanied by mixed foraging flock, with several species of woodcreepers (Northern Barred, Olivaceous, Ruddy, Tawny-winged, and Ivory-billed), Red-crowned and Red-throated Ant-Tanager, Gray-headed Tanager, and Tawny-crowned Greenlet.

 Because hunting is prohibited in Tikal National Park, mammals wander freely between the primary forest and ruins.
-The most commonly observed animals are Coaties, Agouties, and Gray Fox walking around the park grounds, and Spider monkeys and Mexican Black Howler Monkeys in the forest canopy.
+The most commonly observed mammals are Coaties, Agouties, and Gray Fox walking around the park grounds, and Spider monkeys and Mexican Black Howler Monkeys in the forest canopy.